 Well today, I am not here with a baby food recipe, but with something on similar lines.
 On Tuesday, I had published a Carrot and Potato Soup recipe for 1-year-olds and above.
-After that post, many moms asked me for my recipe for Vegetable Stock.
-So today I am sharing my vegetable stock recipe.
-This stock can be used for anything, from soups to making rice and everything in-between.
-Though the recipe here is made with vegetables, I use the same recipe for any on- vegetarian stock too.
+After that post, many moms asked me for my recipe for Vegetable Broth.
+So today I am sharing my vegetable broth recipe.
+This broth can be used for anything, from soups to making rice and everything in-between.
+Though the recipe here is made with vegetables, I use the same recipe for any Non- Vegetarian broth too.
 I just add meat to it.
-This stock can be stored in the refrigerator for 4 to 5 days.
+This vegetable broth can be stored in the refrigerator for 4 to 5 days.
 As there are no preservatives in it, so I prefer using it sooner.
-It can also be stored in the freezer in the form of cubes, so when your recipe calls for a stock, just use that cube.
+It can also be stored in the freezer in the form of cubes, so when your recipe calls for a stock/broth, just use that cube.

 For me, a broth is just a seasoned stock.
 And in our everyday life, these two terms are easily interchangeable, which can be seen in our grocery stores too.
 So after quite a bit of trial and errors, this is the recipe I stick to now when it comes to making stock.
 Or I must say Broth ( as I have used spices here).